Recursive Prime Factorizations: Dyck Words as Numbers: The Standard Minimal RPF Natural Interpretation

-Looking at the listing, we can see that there is only one loop, with the number of iterations being equal to the length of the input string; thus the script runs in linear time.
-But while that is technically true, it may be misleading.
-For example, numbers represented in unary can be factorized in linear time, but still the running time is slower than with numbers represented in a positional numeral system, as the length of input for a unary representation of a number $n$ is equal to the number itself, whereas the length of a base-$k$ word representing $n$ is proportional to $\text{log}_{k}(n)$.
-On the other hand, we might speed things up for the RPF-based algorithm by abbreviating words, e.g., by replacing sufficiently long strings of empty parenthesis pairs with hexadecimal words giving the lengths of unbroken sequences of such pairs; $(())()()()()()()()()()(())$ thus might be shortened to $(())9(())$.
+We might speed things up for our algorithm, however, by abbreviating words, e.g., by replacing sufficiently long strings of empty parenthesis pairs with hexadecimal words giving the lengths of unbroken sequences of such pairs; $(())()()()()()()()()()(())$ thus might be shortened to $(())9(())$.
 Under such a scheme the following two factorizations would be equivalent:

-A prime factorization algorithm might use the compressed form for both input and output without ever having to reconstitute the corresponding Dyck numbers, since empty parenthesis pairs have no contents requiring processing.
+A prime factorization algorithm might use the compressed form for both input and output without ever having to reconstitute the corresponding Dyck words, since empty parenthesis pairs have no contents requiring processing.

-\begin{remark} The reader might object that finding the prime factorization of a Dyck natural number in linear time is a contrived problem, since the work involved with prime factorization has already been performed ``up front'' in order to get the RPF representation in the first place.
-But that is not necessarily true; in Theorem~\vref{thm:EquivalentDefinitionsOfRPFNMin} we will see that $\mathcal{D}_{r_{\text{min}}}$ has an alternative nonnumerical definition, so that we can easily determine whether a given Dyck word is a Dyck natural, even though we may have no idea what number the Dyck natural represents. \end{remark}
+\begin{remark} The reader might object that finding the nonrecursive prime factorization of a Dyck natural number is a contrived problem, since the work involved with prime factorization will have already been performed ``up front'' in order to obtain the RPF representation in the first place.
+But that is not necessarily true; in Theorem~\vref{thm:EquivalentDefinitionsOfRPFNMin} we will see that $\mathcal{D}_{r_{\text{min}}}$ has an alternative nonnumerical definition, with the result that we can easily determine whether a given Dyck word is a Dyck natural, even without knowing the number it represents.
+Furthermore, such representations may still have meaning, especially since related Catalan patterns appear naturally in structured or nested forms \cite{stanley2015catalan}. \end{remark}